Former News of the World (NoW) editor Andy Coulson has been released on police bail after his arrest on suspicion of bribing police officers.

 In other developments:

-- Mr Cameron says the Press Complaints Commission (PCC) should be scrapped and replaced with an entirely new system
+- Mr Cameron says the undefined and replaced with an entirely new system

 - Prosecutors have asked Strathclyde Police to examine specific claims of phone hacking in Scotland by the NoW

-- A number of charities - including the Salvation Army, Care International and the RSPCA - have rejected an offer to advertise for free in the final edition of the NoW on Sunday
+- A number of charities - including the Salvation Army, Care International and the RSPCA - undefined

 Earlier, Mr Cameron revealed details of two new inquiries relating to the scandal.